Missouri–Kansas–Texas Railroad: Operations

 A Katy train was robbed by the Dalton Gang on July 14, 1892, at Adair, Oklahoma, in what was then Indian Territory.
 The gang got away after a gun battle.

 In 1896, as a publicity stunt set up by William Crush, the Katy crashed two locomotives head-on, pulling loaded trains, at a site that came to be known thereafter as Crush, Texas.
 The collision occurred before more than 40,000 spectators, three of whom died (and several were injured) by debris from the exploding boilers.
 Ragtime composer and pianist Scott Joplin, who was performing in the area at the time, commemorated the event in his piano piece, "The Great Crush Collision March" (which he dedicated to the Missouri-Kansas-Texas Railway).

-The Katy acquired the Beaver, Meade, and Englewood Railroad in 1931.
+The Katy acquired the Beaver, Meade and Englewood Railroad in 1931.
 This trackage, like the length between Altus and Forgan, was abandoned in January 1973.

 From 1915 until January 4, 1959, the Katy, in a joint venture with the St. Louis – San Francisco Railway (popularly known as the Frisco), operated the Texas Special from St. Louis to Dallas, Ft.
 Worth, and San Antonio.
 It sported rail cars with names including Sam Houston, Stephen F. Austin, David Crockett, and James Bowie after prominent men of the state.

+The city of Parsons was at the crossroads of the mainlines to St. Louis, Kansas City, and south to Oklahoma, so it was chosen as the first heavy repair shop site.
+In 1905 the shops were expanded with a new machine shop 860 by 153 feet in size, blacksmith shop, and storehouse.
+The primary freight car repair shops were located in Sedalia, Missouri.
+After extending the mainline into Texas, shops were established at the new center of the system in Denison, Texas, however, these were downgraded when a new shop site was built at Waco, Texas.
+The Waco Shops were established in 1910 in a section called Bellmead and renamed as the Warden Shops during World War II.
+Upon transitioning to diesel power, the Warden Shops were closed and diesel maintenance work was concentrated mainly at Parsons.